nithyaramakrishnan/data-shield/manage.md

 3. Click **Edit application**.

 4. Update the configuration that you want to make.
-Be sure to that you understand the way that changing the advanced settings affects your application before making any advanced change.
+Be sure that you understand the way that changing the advanced settings affects your application before you make any change.

 5. Click **Edit application**.